Topics Map > Services > Teaching, Learning and Classrooms > Services for Students & Staff

 - Use wired connection

 - Wired connections transmit your data in a much more efficient way than wireless ones.
 Therefore, you should consider attaching an Ethernet cable to your device as this can significantly increase your bandwidth.
-Don’t forget to run a test afterwards to see if there’s any improvement.
+Don’t forget to run a test afterward to see if there’s any improvement.

 - Try different browsers

 - The browser you use can also affect the quality of your web access.
-Chrome and Firefox are browsers that are most recommended to use due to reliability.
+Chrome and Firefox are the browsers that are most recommended to use due to their reliability.
 Thus, do not forget to download new browser updates when they become available.

 - If you keep your browser up to date but the problem remains, you can even try to switch it for another one to see if this makes a difference.